mdtanker/polartoolkit/docs/_build/html/_sources/installation.md

 Here I use mamba to install packages, but conda should work as well:

-## Create a new python environment:
+## Create a new python environment with PyGMT installed:

-    mamba create --name antarctic_plots python=3.9
+    mamba create --name antarctic_plots python=3.9 pygmt=0.7.0 geopandas=0.11.0
     mamba activate antarctic_plots

-## install the package and pygmt (latest stable release, see Contribution guide for installing the development version):
+## install the package (latest stable release, see Contribution guide for installing the development version):

     pip install antarctic-plots
-    mamba install pygmt

 ## To install the latest development version from Github: